ntrezowan/the-plain/_posts/2017-07-20-configuring-smtp-for-sharepoint-2016.md

 PS > .\SMTPTest.ps1
 True
 ```
 If it returns `False`, reboot the server.
+Sometimes SMTP does not reflect on the farm even if we restart `SharePoint Timer Service`.

 4. Remove the web fronts from load balancer and install the update on the web fronts first.
 This way, if we encounter any issue after patching, it will not break any of the application servers.
 Reboot the web fronts if necessary.
 After reboot, check if the updates are properly installed by going to `Control Panel > Program and Features > View Installed Updates`.
 Also, open CA from the web fronts to see if IIS is working or not